-- -u udptimeout This option sets the UDP retry interval.
-The default is 3 seconds.
-If zero, the interval is computed from the timeout interval and number of UDP retries. - -v This option specifies that TCP should be used even for small update requests.
+This option specifies that TCP should be used even for small update requests.
 By default, nsupdate uses UDP to send update requests to the name server unless they are too large to fit in a UDP request, in which case TCP is used.
+TCP may be preferable when a batch of update requests is made.

+This option prints the version number and exits.

+-y [hmac:]keyname:secret

-TCP may be preferable when a batch of update requests is made. - $-\mathbf{v}$ This option prints the version number and exits. - -y [hmac:]keyname:secret This option sets the literal TSIG authentication key. keyname is the name of the key, and secret is the base64 encoded shared secret. hmac is the name of the key algorithm; valid choices are hmac-md5, hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384, or hmac-sha512.
+This option sets the literal TSIG authentication key. keyname is the name of the key, and secret is the base64 encoded shared secret. hmac is the name of the key algorithm; valid choices are hmac-md5, hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384, or hmac-sha512.
 If hmac is not specified, the default is hmac-md5, or if MD5 was disabled, hmac-sha256.